yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

    * - ModuleID
      - The internal identifer for the problem component.
    * - PartID
-     - The internal identifier for each problem in a component that contains multiple problems.
+     - For a component that contains multiple problems, the internal identifier for each problem.
 Blank for components that contain a single problem.
    * - ValueID
      - The internal identifer of the answer choice for checkbox, dropdown, and multiple choice problems.
 Blank for numerical input and text input problems.
    * - AnswerValue